-The School has clear protocols for ensuring that any visiting speakers are appropriately supervised and suitable.
-The School is required to undertake a risk assessment before agreeing to a Visiting Speaker being allowed to attend the School.
-This will take into account any vetting requirements considered appropriate in the circumstances and may include a DBS check if relevant.
+The school has clear protocols for ensuring that any visiting speakers are appropriately supervised and suitable.
+The School is required to undertake a risk assessment before agreeing to a visiting speaker being allowed to attend the School.
+This will consider any vetting requirements considered appropriate in the circumstances and may include a DBS check if relevant.
 Visitors sign in at reception and receive information about the school's safeguarding procedures and are supervised during their time.

-Early Years provision Safeguarding arrangements
+Early Years provision Safeguarding arrangements.

-Disqualification from working in childcarei
+Disqualification from working in child care